projg2/python-guide/distutils.rst

 Note that unlike sdist archives, snapshots are often missing generated files.
 This has some implications, notably:

-1. If the package uses setuptools_scm, the version string needs to be provided explicitly, cf. `setuptools_scm and snapshots`_.
+1. If the package uses setuptools_scm or a similar package, the version string needs to be provided explicitly, cf. `setuptools_scm (flit_scm, hatch-vcs) and snapshots`_.

 2. If the package uses Cython, the C files need to be generated and an explicit ``BDEPEND`` on ``dev-python/cython`` needs to